 It is widespread in suitable habitats such as plains, coastal lowlands, and hills.

-This species also reside in highly populated settings and rural villages, with the appeal being the rodents that coexist with humans.
+This species also resides in highly populated settings and rural villages, with the appeal being the rodents that coexist with humans.

-As a result, persons who labor outside in these locations are most likely to be bitten, making it one of the most hazardous types of reptiles in India.
+As a result, persons who labor outside these locations are most likely to be bitten, making it one of India’s most hazardous types of reptiles.

 The head of Russell’s viper is flattened, triangular, and different from the neck.